Implementing Active Learning

 The Echo360 Active Learning Platform includes a suite of student response and engagement tools that can be embedded into presentations and recordings to assess learning and provoke thoughtful discussions in class.
-Echo360 course instructors can enable polls, surveys, and evaluations that students can access via a web browser or the Echo360 mobile app.
+Echo360 allows instructors to track student engagement by creating response activities and accessing metrics on video view counts, grades, and more.
 Engagements can be integrated to Canvas courses for easy grading and accessibility in traditional, flipped, and digital (online/hybrid) courses.
 Use Echo360 to flip your course – students can view video lectures on the go and come to class prepared for discussions and experiential learning.

 In supported classrooms, Echo360 can automatically record your multimedia presentations and capture audio/video through microphones and an instructor-facing video camera.
 Recordings are accessible via a web interface and the Echo360 mobile app and can be further integrated into your Canvas course.
 New for January 2019: Echo360 ALP automatically transcribes audio into transcripts and closed captioning, accommodating different learning styles.